Azure/WALinuxAgent/README.md

 If set, the agent will attempt to install and then load an RDMA kernel driver that matches the version of the firmware on the underlying hardware.

+* __OS.FIPSEnabled__
+_Type: Boolean_
+_Default: n_

+If set, the agent will emit into the environment "OPENSSL_FIPS=1" when executing OpenSSL commands.
+This signals OpenSSL to use any installed FIPS-compliant libraries.
+Note that the agent itself has no FIPS-specific code. _If no FIPS-compliant are installed, then enabling this option will cause all OpenSSL commands to fail._

 * __OS.RootDeviceScsiTimeout__
 _Type: Integer_
 _Default: 300_